Kotlin 1.5.30 的新特性

 They are available on both Intel-based and Apple silicon hosts.
 All existing targets are available on Apple silicon hosts as well.

 Note that in 1.5.30 we provide only basic support for Apple silicon targets in the kotlin-multiplatform Gradle plugin.
 Particularly, the new simulator targets aren't included in the ios, tvos, and watchos target shortcuts.
-Learn how to use Apple silicon targets with the target shortcuts.
 We will keep working to improve the user experience with the new targets.

 改进了用于 CocoaPods Gradle 插件的 Kotlin DSL